 Now the question is: Can we somehow instruct the phone to be in non-DRX mode, i.e. to receive and decode all CCCH blocks at least for an interim period...

-#6 Updated by ant about 1 year ago
+#6 Updated by ant over 1 year ago

 My core vendor has agreed with your prognosis and acknowledges this is a bug.
 They are working to fix it, so unless there are other reasons I would not spend much more time on this aspect.